thijor/dp-cvep/README.md

 # Dareplane c-VEP Demo

-This repository contains the documentation and resources to set up a demo of a c-VEP BCI for communication using [Dareplane](https://github.com/bsdlab/Dareplane).
+This repository contains documentation and resources to set up a demo of a brain-computer interface (BCI) for communication, that uses the code-modulated visual evoked potential (c-VEP).
+This setup makes use of the [Dareplane](https://bsdlab.github.io/Dareplane/main.html) platform for closed-loop experiments.

 ## Setup